JamesMckenna/GJM_BAIS_4992_Research_Report/README.txt

 MvcClient: change launch settings and port number and start up projects Startup                     options.ClientId = "mvcClient"; options.ClientSecret = "aDifferentSecret"; must match IdentityServer Config.Client add Logout to a controller and a link to the nav menu _Layout.cshtmml

+add CallAPI to a controller and a link to the nav menu _Layout.cshtmml, add a view named json.cshtml